Codilis/Face-Recognition/README.md

 # Image-Recognition
-Recognise face of a person using a video camera

-Used Python, OpenCV for recognisation and
-MySQL for database management
+Recognise the face of a person using a video camera Used Python, OpenCV for recognition and MySQL for database management

 Software Requirements:
 1. Python 3